 Welcome to my website

-Sciences in 2017.
-I received my Ph.D. in Politics from Princeton
+in Economics at Yale University.
+I hold a Ph.D. in Politics from Princeton

 University where I was part of the Research Program in Political

 Economy and received the Charlotte Elizabeth Procter Fellowship.